Cosmetic Dentist In Buchanan Antioch California Calif CA

 Initial Consultation

 Schedule an initial consultation with your chosen cosmetic dentist to discuss your treatment goals and expectations.
 During this consultation, your dentist will assess your oral health, explain the recommended procedures, and address any questions or concerns you may have.
-This is also an opportunity for you to learn about the various treatment options available and receive a cost estimate for your cosmetic dental treatment.
+This is also an opportunity to learn about the various treatment options and receive a cost estimate for your cosmetic dental treatment.

 Discussing Treatment Goals and Expectations